playwright-community/jest-playwright/README.md

 Timeout - Async callback was not invoked within the 20000ms timeout specified by jest.setTimeout.Timeout - Async callback was not invoked within the 20000ms timeout specified by jest.setTimeout.Error:
 ```

-and your Jest error reporting will only show that an entire test (`it()`) has failed, then you need to increase the Jest timeout because Playwright timeout > Jest timeoout and Jest in the end will simply stop the execution so no verbose (which exact line) error reporting can be shown.
+and your Jest error reporting will only show that an entire test (`it()` function) has failed, then you need to increase the Jest timeout because the Playwright timeout is greater than the Jest timeout.
+So Jest in the end will simply stop the execution and no verbose (which exact line) error reporting can be generated.

 To fix this behavior simply call

 ```javascript
 jest.setTimeout(35 * 1000);
 ```

 in your tests at the top.
+(30 seconds is the default Playwright timeout for waiting for an specific element.)

 ## Inspiration